By Simon Gould

 6. Exercise properly

 In the gym I go to there is always someone who scrapes their feet along the belt when they walk or run.
 This creates a screeching noise that is really annoying to others.
 It’s bad enough hearing some people grunting on the weights, but a loud high pitched sound coming from the treadmill belt is very off putting so don’t do it.
 Use the treadmills for what they’re designed for.
+And remember, to run safely on a treadmill.
+There is a risk of falling off if you are not careful.
+Read these treadmill safety tips to prevent injuries and accidents.

 7. Don’t give any unwanted advice